 The Domestic Violence Resource Network (DVRN) informs and strengthens domestic violence intervention and prevention efforts at the individual, community, and societal levels.
-DVRN member organizations are funded by the U.S. Department of Health and Human Services to work collaboratively to promote practices and strategies to improve our nation’s response to domestic violence and make safety and justice a priority.
-DVRN members ensure that victims of domestic violence, advocates, community programs, educators, legal assistance providers, law enforcement and court personnel, health care providers, policy makers, and government leaders at the local, state, tribal and federal levels have access to up-to-date information on best practices, policies, research and victim resources.
+DVRN member organizations are funded by the Family Violence Prevention and Services Act (FVPSA) Program, located in the Family & Youth Services Bureau (FYSB), Administration for Children and Families (ACF) of the U.S. Department of Health and Human Services.
+They work collaboratively to promote practices and strategies to improve our nation’s response to domestic violence and make safety and justice for all families a priority.
+Contact each center directly for technical assistance and training opportunities.

 National Resource Centers

-NRCDV also operates a FVPSA funded national capacity center on safe and supportive housing for survivors as member of the Domestic Violence & Housing TA Consortium.
-For more information, see safehousingpartnerships.org.
+NRCDV also operates a FVPSA-funded national capacity building center on safe and supportive housing for survivors as members of the Domestic Violence & TA Consortium.
+For more information, see, see safehousingpartnerships.org.

 Special Issue Resource Centers